 Reminiscing can be a good way to make connections between people from different backgrounds or cultures or between staff and service users.
 When choosing topics or themes for reminiscence in groups, think about ways in which you can include people who may be in a minority, for example, someone who is a different religion or culture or someone who is lesbian or gay.

 Remember that some people may find it hard to talk or may feel left out if certain topics are discussed.
 Sharing memories of raising children can spark lively discussion and can bring up some interesting comparisons about how different nationalities approach issues of discipline of children, for example.
 But people who have been unable to have children or have lost a child may find this a painful reminder of their loss.
 Knowing individual life stories will be important to ensure that you are aware of potentially difficult topics.

 There is no topic that is entirely straightforward for everyone to discuss, although ‘food’ and ‘holidays’ might be safer themes to start with than ‘wartime’ or ‘childhood’ if you are running a series of groups.
 There is a wide range of other topics to choose from, for example:

 - working life: first jobs, best jobs, wages and working conditions, bosses, colleagues, uniforms

 - home life: housework, children, hobbies and interests keeping warm: sharing memories of winter times without central heating!

 - transport: first cars, buses, trams, significant journeys

-- sport (see the Sporting Memories Network’s website)
+- sport (see the Sporting Memories Foundation’s website)

 - the local neighbourhood: favourite shops or shopkeepers, markets, street traders (a ‘rag and bone man’), significant places in the community such as the town square, the library or the post office.